 Called: 1989 Silk: 2011

-She has also acted on an enormous amount of marine insurance work and significant re-insurance work.
+Poonam has also acted on an enormous amount of marine insurance work and significant re-insurance work.
 Cases include: The US$20 million reinsurance dispute of Beazley Underwriting Ltd v Al Ahleia Insurance Co Lloyds Rep I.R.
 561 where Poonam successfully represented insurers and made new law and two recent confidential scuttling cases.

 "...she is a phenomenal advocate.
 When she fights a case for her clients, she leaves no stone unturned..."(Chambers UK 2016)